sskender/jargonlsp/README.md

-# Jargon LSP server
+# Jargon LSP Server

-Corporate jargon definitions inside text editor at your finger tips
+Any jargon definitions inside text editor at your finger tips